fbpx Scholarships | University of West Alabama Skip to main content

 • Alabama Power: Available to full-time UWA junior and senior students majoring in Environmental Science.
 The recipient must be a legal resident of Alabama.
 Contact the Dean of Natural Sciences and Mathematics at (205) 652-3414.
 Apply here

 • Colquitt Language and Literature Memorial: Amount varies.
-Contact the Chair of Languages and Literature Department in the College of Liberal Arts at (205) 652-5492.
+Contact the Chair of the English and History Department in the College of Liberal Arts at (205) 652-5492.

-• Kelly Land Writing Competition: $1,000 one-time scholarship to entering freshman who has won the Kelly Land writing competition held during April of the student’s senior year.
-A $500 one-time scholarship will be awarded to the second-place winner.
+• Kelly Land Writing Competition: $1,000.00 one-time scholarship to entering freshman who has won the Kelly Land writing competition held during April of the student’s senior year.
+A $500.00 one-time scholarship will be awarded to the second-place winner.
 Transfer students are also able to compete in the transfer student division.
-For more information, and to register, click here
+For more information, and to register, click here.

-• James Pate History Essay Competition Scholarship: $1,000 one-time scholarship to entering freshman who has won the James P. Pate History Essay competition held during April of the student’s senior year.
-A $500 one-time scholarship will be awarded to the second-place winner.
+• James Pate History Essay Competition Scholarship: $1,000.00 one-time scholarship to entering freshman who has won the James P. Pate History Essay competition held during April of the student’s senior year.
+A $500.00 one-time scholarship will be awarded to the second-place winner.
 Transfer students are also able to compete in the transfer student division.
-For more information, and to register, click here
+For more information, and to register, click here.

 • Darryl Hutcheson Memorial: Amount varies.
 Available to students majoring in technology in engineering technology.
-Contact the Dean of the College of Business and Technology at (205) 652-3687.
+Contact the Chair of the Division of Engineering and Technology at (205) 652-3704.

-• Black Belt Teacher Corps Teach for Alabama: The Black Belt Teacher Corps Teach for Alabama scholarship program is created to address teacher shortages in Alabama’s Black Belt region, rural Alabama areas, and Alabama high needs public school districts.
+• Black Belt Teacher Corps Teach for Alabama: The Black Belt Teacher Corps Teach for Alabama scholarship program is created to address teacher shortages in Alabama’s Black Belt region, rural Alabama areas and Alabama high-needs public school districts.
 The Black Belt Teacher Corps Teach for Alabama program enhances teacher recruitment, preparation, and retention in the field of education by offering tuition scholarships to the College of Education, providing leadership and service training, and provides mentoring for scholars as they enter the teaching profession.
-Scholars complete a public school/community-based Service Project and commit to teach in public schools in the Black Belt Region, rural areas, and high needs Alabama school districts for up to three (3) years after graduation.
+Scholars complete a public school/community-based Service Project and commit to teaching in public schools in the Black Belt Region, rural areas and high-needs Alabama school districts for up to three (3) years after graduation.
 Visit the Black Belt Teacher Corps Teach for Alabama website to learn more about the program.

 • The Jessica Hill Memorial Marine Biology Scholarship was created in memory of Lt.
 Hill to promote the education of deserving full-time undergraduate students pursuing a degree in Marine Biology in the College of Natural Sciences and Mathematics at The University of West Alabama.
 The primary goal of the Hill Scholarship is to help defer the cost of attendance during the summer programs at Dauphin Island Sea Lab (DISL).
 Apply Here

-• Project INSPIRE: Through the NSF-funded INSPIRE scholarship, UWA juniors and seniors majoring in a STEM field and pursuing teacher certification may apply for up to $14,400 annually in support.
-More information here.
+• Project INSPIRE: Through the NSF-funded INSPIRE scholarship, UWA juniors and seniors majoring in a STEM field and pursuing teacher certification may apply for up to $14,400.00 annually in support.
+Find more information here.

 • The UWA BOSS II scholarship is designed to support students financially and academically to complete their college degree within four years, ultimately leading to a career in biological or environmental sciences or joining graduate or professional schools.
-More information here.
+Find more information here.

 • Project EARN scholarships are awarded to full-time students who are accepted to UWA and meet the nursing program admission requirements.
 More information can be found here.